awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-03-23/amazon-eks-nodegroup.yaml
 ```

 The AWS CloudFormation worker node template launches your worker nodes with Amazon EC2 user data that triggers a specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
 This script allows your worker nodes to discover and connect to your cluster's control plane automatically\.
-For more information, see [Launching Amazon EKS Linux Worker Nodes](launch-workers.md)\.
+For more information, see [Launching Amazon EKS Linux worker nodes](launch-workers.md)\.

-## Amazon EKS\-Optimized AMI Build Scripts<a name="eks-ami-build-scripts"></a>
+## Amazon EKS\-optimized AMI build scripts<a name="eks-ami-build-scripts"></a>

 Amazon Elastic Kubernetes Service \(Amazon EKS\) has open\-sourced the build scripts that are used to build the Amazon EKS\-optimized AMI\.
 These build scripts are now available [on GitHub](https://github.com/awslabs/amazon-eks-ami)\.

  The Amazon EKS\-optimized AMI is built on top of Amazon Linux 2, specifically for use as a worker node in Amazon EKS clusters\.
 You can use this repository to view the specifics of how the Amazon EKS team configures kubelet, Docker, the AWS IAM Authenticator for Kubernetes, and more\.

- The build scripts repository includes a [HashiCorp Packer](https://www.packer.io/) template and build scripts to generate an AMI\.
+ The build scripts repository includes a [HashiCorp packer](https://www.packer.io/) template and build scripts to generate an AMI\.
 These scripts are the source of truth for Amazon EKS\-optimized AMI builds, so you can follow the GitHub repository to monitor changes to our AMIs\.
 For example, perhaps you want your own AMI to use the same version of Docker that the EKS team uses for the official AMI\.

 The GitHub repository also contains the specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) that runs at boot time to configure your instance's certificate data, control plane endpoint, cluster name, and more\.